GluuFederation/docs-cb-prod/docs/source/index.md

     python setup.py --remote-couchbase
     ```

-- The setup script will ask some questions, along with hostname ( we used IP address ), Administrative username (we used 'admin') and password for that administrative user.
+- The setup script will ask some questions, along with hostname ( we used IP address ), Administrative username (we used `admin`) and password for that administrative user.
 - Complete installation.

 ### Test